 Value chain is defined as the combination of systems, that an organisation uses for making money.
 Michael Porter had developed an important strategic management tool to make a clear analysis of value chain of any organisation.
 Aim of this essay is to use Porter’s Value Chain Model for analysing internal environment of Sainsbury’s, the UK based famous supermarket, by identifying its completeness and distinguishing activities for driving the competitive advantage.
 This essay will also discuss that how Sainsbury’s, uses Value Chain model to analyse specific activities required for creating firms' value.
-Finally, the essay will reflect on the usefulness of using the value chain model to understand the internal business environment of Sainsbury’s.
+Finally, the essay will reflect on the usefulness of using the value chain model to understand the internal business environment of Sainsbury’s and provide insights into business dissertation help.

 According to Al-Shammari and Al-Faqir (2017), Porter’s Value Chain Model is the strategic management tool which can be used by a firm for analysing specific activities required for creating competitive advantage and value for the firm.
 Rather than concentrating on the accounting cost types, Porter’s Value Chain Model mainly on how systems of an organisation work to transform the inputs int outputs for providing the best quality service to consumers.
 As stated by Bedeley et al. (2018), Porters described the chain of activities that are common to all business and divided these activities into primary and support activities.
 In case Sainsbury’s, value chain model would assist marketers to analyse the internal environment of the firm to identify the competitive advantage and values of this organisation which makes it different from the other companies in the UK market.